shapecode/twig-template-event-bundle/README.md

 Please note that `dev-master` points to the latest release.
 If you want to use the latest development version please use `dev-develop`.
 Of course you can also use an explicit version number, e.g., `1.0.*`.

 You have to add `ShapecodeTwigTemplateEventBundle` to your `AppKernel.php`:
-And if you didn't do it already you also have to add `ShapecodeTwigStringLoaderBundle` to your `AppKernel.php`:

 ``` php
 <?php